greenhat/ehrchain/README.md

 Proof-of-Concept for storing health records in a public blockchain.

 ## Goal
 Store EHR (Electronic Health Records) in the public blockchain.
-Patients and authorized health care providers should have access to the records at any time.
+Only patients and authorized health care providers should be able to read and append the records.

 ## Benefits
 For patients: